Eye refraction and function: How does the eye work?

 These images then are transmitted through the eye's optic nerve to the brain for interpretation.

-Just as a camera's aperture (called the diaphragm) is used to adjust the amount of light needed to expose film in just the right way, the eye's pupil widens or constricts to control the amount of light that reaches the retina.
+Just as a camera's aperture (called the diaphragm) is used to adjust the amount of light needed to in just the right way, the eye's pupil widens or constricts to control the amount of light that reaches the retina.

 In dark conditions, the pupil widens.
 In bright conditions, the pupil constricts.